josdejong/mathjs/docs/reference/functions/std.md

 # Function std

 Compute the standard deviation of a matrix or a list with values.
-The standard deviations is defined as the square root of the variance:
+The standard deviation is defined as the square root of the variance:
 `std(A) = sqrt(var(A))`.
-In case of a (multi dimensional) array or matrix, the standard deviation over all elements will be calculated by default, unless an axis is specified in which case the standard deviation will be computed along that axis.
+In case of a (multi dimensional) array or matrix, the standard deviation will be calculated over all elements by default, unless an axis is specified.

-Additionally, it is possible to compute the standard deviation along the rows or columns of a matrix by specifying the dimension as the second argument.
+It is possible to compute the standard deviation along the rows or columns of a matrix by specifying the dimension as the second argument.

 Optionally, the type of normalization can be specified as the final